JennaSys/facetrack/README.md

 facetrack
 =========

-OpenCV face tracking on the Rapsberry Pi using Python
+OpenCV face tracking on the Raspberry Pi using Python

 Core code borrowed from [Pan / Tilt face tracking with the raspberry pi](http://instructables.com/id/Pan-Tilt-face-tracking-with-the-raspberry-pi "instructables")